KS-HTK/twitch-overlays/README.md

 But the ./src/css/index.css and ./src/css/Chat.css can be edited to create any design you desire.

-To use the overlay currently requires yarn or npm.
+To use the overlay currently requires npm to build it yourself.
-I use yarn.
+`npm install` to install the dependencies
+`npm start` to start the development server
+`npm build` to build the app

 I do not recommend running the overlay in development mode as it is not optimized.